arm-developer-tools/vscode-windowsperf/README.md

 You can use the WindowsPerf extension to optimize for performance on Windows on Arm.
 WindowsPerf uses a top-down performance analysis methodology that enables you to start with more general performance counters and then drill down into the microarchitecture to find lines in the code that correspond to events, run hotspot analysis, and view code disassembly.

+The [**Sampling Settings** tab](#record-events-using-the-sampling-settings-tab) enables you to configure a run of `wperf` to perform hot spot analysis of an executable.
+Alternatively, you can [record events in a JSON file](#record-events-in-a-json-file).

+You can then analyze the data from the run in the WindowsPerf [tree view](#use-the-windowsperf-tree-view).

+> **NOTE**
+> If you are using a non-Windows on Arm machine, you can analyze results recorded in a JSON file, but you cannot record a run or use the Sampling Settings interface.

 ## Before you begin

 Before you start using the WindowsPerf extension, you must install the WindowsPerf command-line tool and the kernel driver.
 Follow the instructions in the [WindowsPerf Install Guide](https://learn.arm.com/install-guides/wperf/).